Berkay Vardar: Career

+On 18 December 2024, Vardar was banned from playing for four years after failing a doping test.

 International career

-Vardar was born in Istanbul, Turkey to Albanian father from Kumanovo and Azerbaijani mother.
+Vardar was born in Istanbul, Turkey to an Albanian father from Kumanovo and Azerbaijani mother.
 He was eligible to represent three countries on international level, either Azerbaijan, North Macedonia or Turkey.
 From 2019, until 2021, Vardar has been part of Azerbaijan at youth international level, respectively has been part of the U17 and U19 teams and he with these teams played six matches and scored two goals.
 On 16 September 2022, he received a call-up from Turkey U21 for the friendly match against Georgia U21, and made his debut after coming on as a substitute at 46th minute in place of Ömer Faruk Beyaz.